dbenders1/hmpc/src/README.md

 3. Note that some links in this and other READMEs do not work on [github.com](https://github.com).
 To view the links, clone the repository including all its submodules and open the READMEs in your favourite editor.

 4. Interested in using this setup for your own system?
 This is certainly possible!
-Our [MPC package](./catkin_ws/src/mpc) can easily be extended to other robotic platforms and tasks by defining different models, objectives, constraints, etc. Furthermore, it supports data logging, visualization, and real-time performance evaluation.
+Our [MPC](./catkin_ws/src/mpc) package can easily be extended to other robotic platforms and tasks by defining different models, objectives, constraints, etc. Furthermore, it supports data logging, visualization, and real-time performance evaluation.

 5. Are you using a PX4-powered quadrotor platform?
-Check out [our fork of PX4-Autopilot](./PX4-Autopilot)!
+Check out our [drone_toolbox](/src/catkin_ws/src/drone_toolbox) package and [our fork of PX4-Autopilot](./PX4-Autopilot)!
 We can communicate the hover thrust estimate via [our fork of mavros](./catkin_ws/src/mavros) to any ROS node.
 This is useful if you want to control the quadrotor with body rate or attitude commands.

 ## Install
 ### GitHub
-We recommend setting your connection with GitHub up using SSH.
+We recommend setting up your connection with GitHub using SSH.
 See [this page](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) for more information.